Migrate On-Premises Firewall Management Center Managed Secure Firewall Threat Defense to Cloud-Delivered Firewall Management Center

 Enable Notification Settings

-You can subscribe to get email notifications from CDO whenever a device associated with your tenant experiences a specific action when migrating a threat defense device to CDO.
+You can subscribe to get email notifications from Security Cloud Control whenever a device associated with your tenant experiences a specific action when migrating a Firewall Threat Defense device to Security Cloud Control.

 • Failed: When a migration job fails.